EDI Shared Knowledge & Language Resource

 Antiracist Education

 An approach to learning that seeks to identify, oppose, and overturn racism in schools and society.
 It begins with the understanding that racial structures and beliefs from the past continue to affect all people in the present, including in schools.
-It affirms that educators have a responsibility to recognize and counter racism and to use instruction and curriculum proactively to achieve social transformation and a better future for all students (Center for Anti-Racist Education).
+It affirms that educators have a responsibility to recognize and counter racism and to use instruction and curriculum proactively to achieve social transformation and a better future for all students (Center for Anti-Racist Research).

 Anti-Bias & Anti-Racist (ABAR) Pedagogy